blogs.sanpreetsingh.com

 Rebuild non-pressured closeness

-• affectionate time without expectation
+• affectionate time without pressure

 • calmer conversations